Paulfox77/Paulfox77/README.md

 - 👋 Hi, I’m @Paulfox77
 - 👀 I’m interested in Web Design...
-- 🌱 I’m currently learning Responsive Web Design, @media queries & pixel density
+- 🌱 I’m currently learning Responsive Web Design, CSS3 HTML5 and Bootstrap is my main focus right now, plus additionally all the necessary resources, Domains, Hosting, some PHP and JavaScript.
+-  @media queries & pixel density.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me..